drjonesy/py3exe/README.md

 lib\ (folder)
 hello.exe (or your file name)
 python36.dll
+vcruntime140.dll
 ```
 The **lib** folder contains all the packages and python file needed to run your application on any environment.

 ### Thank You
 The program was adapted from the YouTube video:
 https://www.youtube.com/watch?v=gOV3AWiQclg by Technological

+### Errors
+* Missing VCRUNTIME140.dll [SOLVED] (if you encounter issues concerning missing .dll files the refer to the syntax for line 25)